roostaiematwit/PadPalProject/README.md

 ## Help

-If any issues arise when trying to install or execute the project, feel free to reach out to our emails (ferreirap5@wit.edu , koshn@wit.edu , roostaiem@wit.edu).
+If any issues arise when trying to install or execute the project, feel free to reach out to our emails:
+* (ferreirap5@wit.edu , koshn@wit.edu , roostaiem@wit.edu)

 ## Authors